Six Exercises to Improve Your Concentration and Help You Study

 2. Break your routine

 A good routine is essential to cope successfully with everyday life.
-For example, having your academic or work day planned.
-Therefore, before going to bed or while having breakfast, make a list of your tasks for the day.
+For example, planning your academic or work day in advance can help.
+Therefore, before going to bed or while having breakfast, make a list of your tasks for the day ahead.

 In your planning, make sure you include breaks and free time so that your mind has time to recover.
-In fact, knowing how to manage your time allows you to both gain concentration and be more productive.
+In fact, knowing how to manage your time is key to encouraging concentration and productivity.

 Also, as you walk, carry out the following exercise.
 Count your steps in different sequences: five, ten, ten by ten, hundred by hundred, etc By doing this, you’ll be able to pay more attention to your walking and you’ll be exercising your concentration and memory at the same time.

-Look closely for one to two minutes at an object, first a simple one, then a more elaborate one.
+Look closely for one to two minutes at an object.
+Choose a simple one to start with, then a more elaborate one.
 After focusing your attention on it, close your eyes and create a mental image in your mind.

 The objective of this exercise is to try and visualize the object in detail in order to recreate it.
-By doing this, you’re able to check your concentration and memory capacity and see how it’s improving.
+By doing this, you can check your concentration and memory and see how it’s improving.

 Doing jigsaws or puzzles helps you exercise your memory and improve your concentration.
 They make you think logically, reflect, and enhance your reasoning and manual and mental skills.